slatedocs/slate/source/includes/_roles.md

 HTTP/1.1 422 Unprocessable Entity
 ```

-This endpoint create an role and return it
+This endpoint creates a role and return it

 ### HTTP Request